rizitis/captain-slack/README.md

 3. `cptn make-db -l` (as root) The same but only for libraries and their deps...

 ---
+For print informations about your current system use:<p>

 **print infos**
 1. `cptn info <package-name>` Will print info for the package
 2. `cptn info <package-name>` the same if its a library (the **.so** extension not needed)
 3. `cptn open-libs` or `cptn open-pkgs` Defauld text editor will open  the yaml file for installed libraries or packages (only for read)
 3. `cptn open-logs` Default file manager will open /var/log/captain-slack folder for read files.
 ---
+To print informations about running services or status of a services or restart a service:<p>

 **services**